-- Have students search the library, internet etc. for images they feel represent each of the key terms (e.g. a drum for rhythm, a tall building and a short building representing high/low pitch etc.) - print and add to the poster - Pre-prepare (or have students cut out) our game of match/snap (see Appendix 1 for full-page activity, ready for you to photocopy and cut out).
-Students should match examples to their correct categories (rhythm, pitch, or dynamics). - Create a class glossary poster/wall that contains key terms and definitions encountered during this lesson - perhaps this glossary is cumulative, acting as a key concert preparation resource for all stude
+- Have students search the library, internet etc. for images they feel represent each of the key terms (e.g. a drum for rhythm, a tall building and a short building representing high/low pitch etc.) print and add to the poster - Create a class glossary poster/wall that contains key terms and definitions encountered during this lesson - perhaps this glossary is cumulative, acting as a key concert preparation resource for all students - Allow students to engage with the additional resources (see Resource Library) at their own pace.